lindyhan/undercollateralizedloans/README.md

 ### DeFi vs TradFi
 Then why is it possible in TradFi?
 The key difference is that in TradFi borrowing, the lender has your collateral **as well as lien to the underlying asset (the house / car / business that you are borrowing for)**.
 The lender isn't simply dishing out cash with no backup.
 Whereas in DeFi lending, it is.
-Think about it this way: the lender has your 10% deposit as well as 100% of your house if you vanish.
-That's 110%.
+Think about it this way: the lender has your 10% deposit as well as the share of the item that the loan covers.
+The total value should be equal to or higher than market value.
 Isn't that the same as DeFi - overcollateralized?

 ### The Solution
 So we do the same as they do in TradFi - the lender controls the collateral as well as the underlying/borrowed asset,